There are currently no active tropical systems in the North Atlantic.

 West Pacific dropsonde data from Taiwan should be attributed to "DOTSTAR".
 (Dropwindsonde Observations for Typhoon Surveillance near the Taiwan Region) We download this data from the same NWSTG FTP server as most of the other text products our site downloads, but the data comes from from this project.

 We use Perl scripts to download and process recon data.
 Our recon system is currently being rewritten.
 It will not be available for free public distribution until that process is complete.
-It will likely be 2024 before an early version of the new system is available again.
+Because of other priorities, we're not sure when we will get back to working on it.
 Please check our site updates page for progress on the rewrite.

 Other Questions